macos2/Easy-Crawler/readme.md

 Use
 -----
-You should have the knowledge of Xpath.
+You should have the knowledge of Xpath and xml file.